Skip to Main Content

 Opportunities To Learn More and Stay Informed

 We are hosting 18 public engagement events, including community coffees, virtual presentations, and tours of Lincoln Middle School.
 We urge you to learn all the facts about the proposed referendum to ensure you can make an informed decision.
-Below are several events we are hosting for the community to ask questions and get answers.
+Below are several events where you can ask questions and get answers.
 Please RSVP if you plan on attending any of the events.
 Links to the virtual presentations will be shared 48 hours before the meeting and sent to the email provided in the RSVP form.
-You can find the schedule and times of the events below:

 Additional questions and feedback can be sent to referendum2024@d64.org, and you can find more information at d64.org/referendum2024